A Career Fair

 What skills are employers looking for?

-The Fulbright Office of Career Connections equips students with the tools to succeed in the employment search.
-The Career Exploration Roadmap can help students to explore career options, obtain essential career-readiness skills, find ways to engage with the community and form lasting relationships with peers and mentors.
+The Fulbright Office of Career Connections equips you with tools to succeed in your employment search.
+The Career Exploration Roadmap helps you explore career options, obtain the essential UA Career-Ready Skills, find ways to engage with the community and form lasting relationships with peers and mentors.